BeauYancey/startup/README.md

   + `npm init -y`, then `npm install express`
 + Middleware executes in order, the `next` parameter is required to continue to the next middleware object
   + Without it, there is an implicit break statement
++ The cookie parser is used to keep people logged in
+  + Each user has an assigned token that is sent back in a cookie
+  + Cookies get deleted when a user logs out
++ Login/account creation functions get and post apis
++ Passwords are hashed before entering them into the databse to protect privacy

 ## Notes from Startup
 + Javascript is a front-end language